tcgtest09/millionaire-bench/README.md

 3. When prompted, enter which question to start with:
    - Enter a number between 1-45 to start with that question set (level 1-15)
    - Enter "0" to play all 45 rounds sequentially
-   - Press Enter without input to start with question #1

 ## Benchmark Results